 1 Eagle Pointe Drive, Bluffton, South Carolina 29909

-Gated Eagle's Pointe is an All Ages Golf Community in South Carolina's Lowcountry and Has a Lake, a Restaurant, Tree Lined Streets and Single Family Homes
+Pretty, Gated Eagle's Pointe is a Golf Community in South Carolina's Lowcountry and Has a Lake, a Restaurant, Tree Lined Streets and Single Family Homes

-Situated close to Highway 278 and I-95, Eagle's Pointe is in Bluffton along the southern South Carolina coast.
+Situated close to Highway 278 and I-95, pretty Eagle's Pointe is in Bluffton along the southern South Carolina coast.
 Centex broke ground on this all ages community in 1998 and finished building around 2005.

 Most of the 249 single family properties in Eagle's Pointe surround a lake and are in turn surrounded by woods and golf course fairways.
 Many homes have a water view.
 Resales boast approximately 1,490 to 2,580 square feet, as many as three bedrooms, three baths, cathedral ceilings, a fireplace, granite countertops and an attached two or three car garage.
 Exteriors feature a pitched roof, a recessed entry, brick and/or pastel-colored vinyl siding, plantation shutters and a nicely landscaped yard.
 Lanes are lined with new and mature oak trees, maple trees and elm trees.

 The Davis Love III-designed golf course stretches over 6,738 acres of pine, wetland, and lagoons.
 Its 6,000 square foot clubhouse has a pro-shop and a restaurant.
 Eagle's Pointe residents also have access to a junior Olympic size pool, a pavilion with a fireplace, and two hard surface tennis courts.